 Ignatius Farm has a community garden plot just for you!
-Perhaps you used to garden but no longer have the growing space, or maybe you gardened alongside your parents when you were a child and now you want a garden of your own.
+Perhaps you used to garden but no longer have the growing space?
+Did you garden alongside your (grand) parents when you were a child and want to try gardening on your own.
 Maybe you’ve never gardened before but are hoping to get started!
-Regardless of your skill level or experience, the Ignatius Farm is a welcoming and beautiful place to get gardening, be a part of your neighbourhood farm, and build a wonderful sense of community.
-See below for important documents to review before you begin.

-- See 2021’s Community Garden Map with the different garden plot fields: Sheep Orchard – Upper field, Sheep Orchard – Lower field, Main Barn South field, Loyola field, and the new Upper Pond field.
+- Garden maps and plots are updated annually.
+See the Community Garden Map with the different garden plot fields: Sheep Orchard field, Main Barn South field, Loyola field, the Upper Pond field.

 - Register online for a community garden plot this season!
-Mulch and compost are also for sale.
+Straw mulch and compost are also for sale.

 - See Tips for a Healthy Garden for a pathogen and pest free garden and reference guides for common garden pests and diseases.